 Ruth 1:5: “both Mahlon and Kilion also died, and Naomi was left without her two sons and her husband.”

-Her two sons and her husband died.
-She was not only left a widow, but totally and utterly alone.
-How tragic.
+No matter what we go through in our lives, thinking about what the Biblical Naomi went through can strengthen us.
+Her two sons and her husband died, and she was not only left a widow, but totally and utterly alone.

 Yet, Naomi decided to trust God.
 When God took away her loved ones from her, she trusted, because that’s what we must always do.

 Another theme that could be extracted from this is to never charge God with any wrongdoing.
 Accepting the death of your loved ones may be difficult, but just like Job, we must say:

 Job 1:21-22: “Naked I came from my mother’s womb,

 and naked I will depart.

 The Lord gave and the Lord has taken away;

 may the name of the Lord be praised.”

 22 In all this, Job did not sin by charging God with wrongdoing”.